Danee1852/Danee1852/README.md

 </br>
 I am Paweł, an urban planning engineer from Poland.
-I am a Java fan and I would like to take my first steps in the IT.
-I am enthusiastic about developing my existing skills and expanding my knowledge in this field.
+I am a Java fan and I would like to develop myself in the IT.
+I am enthusiastic about developing my existing skills and expanding my knowledge on new topics.
 I am currently working on a Job advertisements web application.

 #### :wrench: Technologies/frameworks with which I worked: